Penguins688/Lua-Graphics-Library/README.md

 ## Running

-**Make sure you have a main.lua file with the update function in you src directory**
+**Make sure you have a main.lua file with the update function in your src directory**

 **To run the project enter this command:**